Undergraduate Course Catalog 2015-2016

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.

-Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery category requirements.
+Major department courses may not be used to satisfy Discovery category requirements except in the case of a second or dual major.
 However, majors may use the required study abroad experience to satisfy the World Cultures Discovery category requirement.
 Russian majors may take RUSS 521 to satisfy both a Discovery Inquiry requirement and a major requirement.

 The minor in Russian consists of a minimum of 20 credits above RUSS 402; it must include RUSS 503-504 and at least one of the following: RUSS 631, 632, 691, 721, 725, or 790.

 Students wishing to major in Russian should contact the program coordinator in Murkland Hall 304.

 Russian Studies Minor